shirok/Gauche-makiki/README.md

 FMT and ARGS are the same as `log-format` in `gauche.logger`.
 The destination of logs are set by the keyword arguments of `start-http-server` described below.

+### Profiling

+You can run Gauche's built-in sampling profiler during handling a request.
+There are two ways to do it.

+If the environment variable `MAKIKI_PROFILER_OUTPUT` is set when `makiki.scm` is loaded, Makiki automatically profiles all handlers.
+The value of `MAKIKI_PROFILER_OUTPUT` is used as a filename to which the profiling result is written out.
+If the file already exists, the result is appended.
+Each result is preceded by the request path.

+Alternatively, you can selectively profile specific handlers by wrapping the handler with `with-profiling-handler`:

+    (with-post-parameters OUTPUT-FILE INNER-HANDLER)

+This returns a procedure suitable to be a handler.
+When called, it runs `INNER-HANDLER` with profiler running, and then write out the result to `OUTPUT-FILE`.
+When `OUTPUT-FILE` already exists, the result is appended.

+You should use either one of the above method, but not both; `MAKIKI_PROFILER_OUTPUT` tries to profile every handler, even it is already wrapped by `with-post-parameters`.

+Note: If multiple handlers run simultaneously in multiple threads, the profiling result becomes less reliable, for you don't know which thread the sampling picks---the profiling is recorded per thread, but the sampling timer is shared.
+Make sure to issne one request at a time during profiling.

+See the [Using profiler] (http://practical-scheme.net/gauche/man/?p=Using+profiler) section of the Gauche reference manual for the details of Gauche's built-in profiler.

 ## Starting and terminating the server